How many carbs in rice

 In order to determine the number of carbohydrates for different types of rice, we follow the following points:

-White rice: It contains 53 grams of carbs in one cup of short cooked kernels.
+It contains 53 grams of carbs in one cup of short cooked kernels.
 It is worth noting that white rice is being processed, and thus it loses fiber, vitamins, and minerals contained in it.
 Still, nevertheless, it is considered the most popular and most used among the different types of rice.

-Brown rice: It contains 52 grams of carbohydrates in one cup of a long-cooked bean, and its taste can be nutty, aromatic, or sweet depending on its type.
+It contains 52 grams of carbohydrates in one cup of a long-cooked bean, and its taste can be nutty, aromatic, or sweet depending on its type.
 Brown rice is considered nutritious; it is a whole grain and rich in fiber content, in addition to a large quantity of magnesium and selenium.

-Wild rice: it contains 35 grams in one cup of cooked rice.
+It contains 35 grams in one cup of cooked rice.
 It is important to note that wild rice is one a type of rice, but in reality, it is not so; it is a grain of a kind of grass, which is rich in nutrients and antioxidants.

-Black Rice: it contains 34 grams in one cup of cooked rice, and provides fiber, protein, iron, and antioxidants.
+It contains 34 grams in one cup of cooked rice, and provides fiber, protein, iron, and antioxidants.

-Asian rice: or what is called red rice, and contains 45 grams in one cup of cooked rice, which is also a nutritious option
+Or what is called red rice, and contains 45 grams in one cup of cooked rice, which is also a nutritious option

-Jasmine rice: Jasmine rice is the commercial name for Thai rice, and there are many rice recipes, especially Thai, that cannot be complete without this type of rice.
+Jasmine rice is the commercial name for Thai rice, and there are many rice recipes, especially Thai, that cannot be complete without this type of rice.
 Jasmine rice also has a very distinctive property, which is about its grains that are less likely to stick to each other, such as many types of Indian basmati rice, which makes the method of cooking Thai white rice or jasmine rice a little different from ordinary rice.

 4. The difference between good and bad carbohydrates